Table of Contents Show

-Strict boards of directors are generally found more in co-ops than condos.
-Expect certain policies subletting limitations, house rules that govern how you can conduct yourself, actions you must take; (e.g., curbing late-night noise, carpeting a certain percentage of your unit, and behavior in common areas).
-If these seem too much, then co-op living might not work for you.
-You should try a condo, which typically has fewer and less restrictive rules.
+Rigid boards of directors are generally found more in co-ops than condos.
+Expect specific policies subletting limitations, house rules that govern how you can conduct yourself, and actions you must take; (e.g., curbing late-night noise, carpeting a certain percentage of your unit, and behavior in common areas).
+If these seem too much, co-op living might not work for you.
+It would be best to try a condo, which typically has fewer and less restrictive rules.

 Even co-op boards can go too far, however.
 For instance, some buildings allow the maintenance staff access to your apartment when you are not home, which you might not feel comfortable doing.
 Another area where you might feel the board is going overboard concerns security.
 We all want to feel safe, but specific measures can feel too restrictive.
 Then, there are simple cases where board members abuse their power.
-These are boards that impose overly restrictive or even silly rules (even when they can’t do so) and engage in nepotism (e.g., stacking the board with family members, giving contracts to friends/family, etc.).
+These boards impose overly restrictive or silly rules (even when they can’t) and engage in nepotism (e.g., stacking the board with family members, giving contracts to friends/family, etc.).

-Doing a little legwork ahead of the time on the board by checking the meeting minutes and online postings can save you many headaches at a later date.
+Doing a little legwork ahead of the time on the board by checking the meeting minutes and online postings can save you many headaches later.

 Poor building managementPoor building management

 Some buildings can be poorly managed.
 Often, the board outsources the day-to-day oversight to a management company.
-Your attorney will examine the financial statements as part of his/her due diligence, which should uncover any questionable financial situations.
+Your attorney will examine the financial statements as part of their due diligence, which should uncover any questionable financial situations.
 You also want to check the financial statements to see that the building is; financially well managed.
 It includes verifying how the reserve fund is, handled.
 Will the board impose a special assessment, or is there an adequate reserve fund?
 However, there are other ways a building can be poorly managed.